microsoft/ApplicationInsights-Profiler-AspNetCore/SupportMatrix.md

 ## Quick choose

 Which version of the Profiler to use largely rely on which .NET Core runtime is used.
-Choose the version to use accordingly:
+Choose the version accordingly:

 * .NET 5: [Latest](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore).